irynacodes/advent-of-code-2023/README.md

 - Day 2 – C#
 - Day 3 – C#
 - Day 4 – Haskell
-- Day 5 – Java (this is pretty neat)
+- Day 5 – Java (this one is pretty neat)
 - Day 6 – Python